senducusin/MEND/README.md

 ---

+## **Introduction**
+Originally designed as a combat medic unit, M.E.N.D.
+(Mechanical Entity for Nurturing and Divinity) was programmed to heal allies and eliminate enemies with equal efficiency.
+After the war, abandoned and purposeless, they wandered until stumbling upon a mysterious Fey crossing—a shimmering portal hidden in a forgotten forest.

+Beyond it lay a Fey domain where mischievous (or malicious) Fey creatures lured in fugitives, outcasts, and criminals, offering them sanctuary—only to toy with them for eternity.
+M.E.N.D. saw this place not as a refuge, but as a testing ground.

+---

 ## **Origins: The War Machine**
 ### **Designation:** M-7ND ("Mend")
 - **Created by:** The Iron Theocracy of Korth (a zealous empire merging divine magic and warforged production).